 Port Chester is a medium-sized coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 29,620 people and five constituent neighborhoods, Port Chester is the 45th largest community in New York.
-Port Chester has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 29,163 people and five constituent neighborhoods, Port Chester is the 45th largest community in New York.

 Housing costs in Port Chester are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some villages, Port Chester isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Port Chester are a mix of both white- and blue-collar jobs.
-Overall, Port Chester is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Port Chester who work in maintenance occupations (15.93%), food service (14.73%), and office and administrative support (12.23%).
+Overall, Port Chester is a village of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Port Chester who work in maintenance occupations (11.36%), office and administrative support (10.33%), and food service (9.94%).

-One of the nice things about Port Chester is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Chester is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 For the size of the village, public transportation in Port Chester is quite heavily used.
-Mostly, people who use it for their daily commute are taking taxis.
+Mostly, people who use it for their daily commute are taking the train.
 For Port Chester, the benefits are reduced air pollution and congestion on the highways.

 The most common language spoken in Port Chester is Spanish.
 Other important languages spoken here include English and Portuguese.